shalatan/shalatan.github.io/kotlin.md

     street2 = "Apartment 255"
   }
   ```
-  - `run` : works same a `with` but it's an extension function instead of a normal, top-level function.
+  - `run` : works same as `with` but it's an extension function instead of a normal, top-level function.
 As it's a extension function, it can be inserted into a call chain.
 The run() function returns the result of the lambda.
   ```kotlin
   address.run {
     street1 = "9801 Maple Ave"